 MOD B/CLM/CTR/DOM/EQA/GTM/JMC/MEX/PRG/PRU/URG/190/2#1383

-5.480 Additional allocation: in Argentina, Brazil, Chile, Cuba, El Salvador, Ecuador, Guatemala, Honduras, Paraguay, the overseas countries and territories within the Kingdom of the Netherlands in Region 2, Peru and Uruguay, the frequency band 10-10.45 GHz is also allocated to the fixed and mobile services on a primary basis.
-In Colombia, Costa Rica, Mexico and Venezuela, the frequency band 10-10.45 GHz is also allocated to the fixed service on a primary basis.
-(WRC-19)
+5.480 Additional allocation: in Argentina, Brazil, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, El Salvador, Ecuador, Guatemala, Honduras, Jamaica, Mexico, Paraguay, the overseas countries and territories within the Kingdom of the Netherlands in Region 2, Peru and Uruguay, the frequency band 10-10.45 GHz is also allocated to the fixed and mobile services on a primary basis.
+In Venezuela, the frequency band 10-10.45 GHz is also allocated to the fixed service on a primary basis.
+(WRC-23)

 Reasons: As consequence of the identification of the frequency band 10-10.5 GHz for IMT, Colombia, Costa Rica, Dominican Republic and Jamaica support the additional allocation for the fixed and mobile services on a primary basis in the frequency band 10-10.45 GHz.